Generations of Frontier Legacy

 The house the Boones built began as a double pen log cabin with an open dogtrot through the center.
 It was a story and a half with a sleeping loft on the second floor.
 It was built primarily of locally harvested ash logs with walnut being used for the sills and much of the trim work.
 As time went on, the cabin evolved with the dogtrot being closed in and the exterior being covered in walnut weatherboarding.
 The interior was finished with plaster and lathe.
 During its evolution, from cabin to house, many repairs and improvements were made to update and modernize it and it was lived in until the 1960s.

 In addition to the family cemetery, there are slave graves on the property.
 The Boone family's slaves were instrumental in the operation of the homestead and all of the Boone's agricultural pursuits.
 Many of the former slaves continued to live on or near the homestead properties after the Civil War.
 Of the numerous headstones, to date, two have been found with names inscribed on them.

 With planned landscape restoration and the absence of modern intrusions, the view from the house will not be significantly different than when the Boone family settled here.
 Prairie grasslands with large areas of open limestone glades surrounded the house.
 The woodland areas consisted of large groves of ash, walnut and oak trees broken by glades of limestone outcroppings.

 The historic site consists of the cabin, remnants of outbuildings, the family and slave cemeteries and 370 acres of the original Boone homestead.
-The site is currently open and has a small picnic area (grills are available), hiking trails and accessible restrooms with running water.
+The site is currently open and has a small picnic area with grills and a picnic shelter, hiking trails and accessible restrooms with running water.